zasab/SLURMminer_Engine/README.md

 | $F.py$  | Collect Data                                       |
 | $d_5$   | Data dependency between $F.py$ and $G.py$          |
 | $G.py$  | Analysis of Results                                |

-Customized SlurmBPMN uses XOR gateways (For more detailed information about BPMN structures, see [BPMN 2.0 Specification](https://www.omg.org/spec/BPMN/2.0)) for three main purposes:

-1. **Condition-Based Execution:** Scripts like `Cond1.py` run on SLURM to check specific conditions.
-If the script returns a 0, the workflow continues along that path.
-2. **Explicit Loops:** Tasks like `C.py` can be repeated a set number of times, either 1 or 2, ensuring `C.py` is executed in sequence for the selected number of repetitions.
-3. **Implicit Loops:** Tasks like `D.py` can run simultaneously with different inputs (e.g., thresholds 0.2 and 0.8), allowing all variations to be processed in parallel.

 ### Generated SLURM Script
 After uploading the SlurmBPMN file, click the 'Create Executable File' button to generate the output SLURM scripts.
 The tool generates a SLURM script that automates the workflow on a cluster environment.
 The final SLURM script `slurm_bpmn_example.sh` can be found here: ![Generated SLURM Script](./Example/generated_SLURM_script/slurm_bpmn_example.sh)